-Before we dive right into the deep end and list the things you need, let’s take a look at the factors you need to consider when putting your EDC together.
+Before we dive right into the deep end and list the things you need, let’s take a look at the factors you need to consider when putting your EDC bag together.
 Here’s what you need to think about:

 What’s Your Daily Carry Like?

 Step back and reevaluate.
 Empty your pockets or bags and take a look at the stuff you have.
-The best way to know what you need to put in your EDC is to understand what you already have with you.
+The best way to know what you need to put in your EDC bag is to understand what you already have with you.

-What Are Your Essential Everyday Items?
+What are Your Essential Everyday Items?

-For example: do you really need to have four different multitools or will one Leatherman do the trick?
+For example: do you really need to have four different multitools, or will one Leatherman do the trick?
 Sit back and evaluate.
 Clearing out the must-haves will help you understand how much space you have and need.

-What Regular Situations Do You Get Caught Up In?
+What Regular Situations do You Get Caught Up in?

 The daily situations, even the simple ones, are things you have to think about to determine your EDC needs.
 Consider your job, too.
 For example, if you’re a computer technician, you might need to carry a small flashlight to visualize the area, or if you take a bike to work, it might make sense to bring a pocket multitool that’s got small hex wrenches for quick fixes.

-What COULD Happen To You?
+What COULD Happen to You?

 Now, hold your horses.
 We’re not talking zombies or TEOTWAWKI here.
-We’re talking small emergencies like a power outage, a loose screw on your glasses, or that damn UPS package not budging.
+We’re talking about small emergencies like a power outage, a loose screw on your glasses, or that damn UPS package not budging.
 Do you have the tools to make those situations a bit easier for you?

-Do You Have Space And Can You Cut Down?
+Do You Have Space and Can You Cut Down?

 And lastly, consider the space you have.
 Is it enough without your tools bogging you down, or do you have to cut back and let some things go?
-Does everything go in your bag, or do you have a car for extra storage?
+Does everything go in your EDC bag, or do you have a car for extra storage?

 Ask any prepper about their EDC must-haves, and they’ll whip out some knives for you.
 Literally.

-Pocket knives come in handy when you need to cut tight packaging off or if you need to get rid of those annoying zip ties.
+Pocket knives come in handy when you need to cut through packaging or if you need to get rid of those annoying zip ties.
 You might even find yourself in a situation with gum in your hair but no scissors on hand.
 A pocket knife can easily solve that problem for you.

 We’re suckers for a good lock and fold knife for EDC since the locking mechanism keeps the blade in place.
 While full-tang knives are awesome for survival and bushcraft, folding knives are more discreet and easier to pack.
 Just make sure you’re not carrying this if you’re headed to the airport, the mall, and other areas that prohibit sharp edges.

 We can’t harp enough on the importance of communication in any situation, especially with how useful smartphones are now.
 With a few simple taps, you can get updated on weather conditions, have a virtual compass, get directions, or go cashless with finances.
 The possibilities are endless.

 Think it’s best to forgo a wallet when choosing items for your EDC?
 Think again.
-There’s so much you can store in a wallet that can prove to be helpful and useful in times of need, but here are two major reasons why we think a wallet is a must for your everyday carry:
+There’s so much you can store in a wallet that can prove to be helpful and valuable in times of need, but here are two major reasons why we think a wallet is a must for your everyday carry:

 - Extra Cash

 In a world that’s going for cashless transactions, having extra cash on you is one of the most underrated things.
-It won’t take up that much space in your wallet and it’s handy for when you find yourself in a place that somehow doesn’t accept plastic.
-Put a few loose bills and you’ll be good to go.
+It won’t take up that much space in your wallet, and it’s handy for when you find yourself in a place that somehow doesn’t accept plastic.
+Put a few loose bills, and you’ll be good to go.

 - Important Info